abedmohammed/Bankist/README.md

 <!-- Features -->
 ## Features 🛠 ##

+Made in JavaScript, HTML, and CSS using Visual Studio

 ☑ Manipulating array of user objects to simulate manipulation from an api

 ☑ Friendly and accessible UI